 “R18+” Restricted (no admission if you are under 18).

 “X18+” Restricted (Films only)

 “RC” Refused Classification

 [See Classification (Publications, Films and Computer Games) Act 1995 (Cth) s 7]

-See also our Young People and the Law Factsheet on Pornography, Sexual Photos and Films.
+See also our factsheet on Porn, Sexual Photos and Films.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.